-Rapid Radar Plot Sheet is a graphical program designed as a tool for plotting radar contacts on a computer screen, replacing paper and pencil plots.
+Rapid Radar Plot Sheet is a graphical program designed as a tool for plotting radar contacts on a computer screen, replacing pencil and paper plots.
 It can be used as a plotting program with printed copy output or be used as a teaching tool.
 Students can be taught the techniques associated with using a radar to plot targets and determining target information based on their plot.

-As a tool, the program plots points to be entered graphically with the mouse, or numerically using range and bearing keypad entries.
-From these plots, the program displays the relative motion of targets and determines information about the system of plotted points.
-For example, the program can display target course, target speed, distance between targets, and distance between target and Ownship.
+As a tool, the program plots points to be entered graphically with the mouse or numerically (using range and bearing keypad entries).
+From these plots, the program displays the relative motion of the target and determines information about the plotted points.
+For example, the program will display the target course, target speed, distance between targets, and distance between target and Ownship.
 This can be useful in determining the effects of trial maneuvers and predicting the consequences of Ownship maneuvers set to occur at a future time.